mswallac/phytools/README.md

  Repository containing modified cortex-lab/phy clone and additional scripts

-# Installation/Configuration of Phy and phytools
+# Installation/Configuration of phy and phytools

 1. Download https://github.com/mswallac/phytools/blob/master/phytools.zip
 2. Extract this file to a stable directory (this is where your installation of phy will 'live')